 Stomatitis can result from infections caused by different microorganisms.

-When the Herpes simplex virus – the microorganism commonly responsible for cold sores – is involved, it is referred to as viral or herpetic stomatitis.
-Infection usually occurs during childhood; the virus is never completely eliminated but remains latent in the body, reactivating in predisposed individuals during periods of stress or weakened immunity.
-Symptoms include fluid-filled blisters that develop on the lips as well as on the oral mucosa.
-When the gums are also affected, it is called gingivostomatitis.
-Herpetic stomatitis is highly contagious and can cause fever up to 40°C (104°F), general malaise, and severe pain at the sites of infection.
+In the case of infection by the Herpes simplex virus — the microorganism most commonly responsible for cold sores — the condition is referred to as viral or herpetic stomatitis.
+The initial infection typically occurs during childhood; the virus is never fully eradicated but remains latent in the body, reactivating in susceptible individuals following periods of stress or a weakening of the immune defences.
+Symptoms include fluid-filled blisters that develop on the lips and also on the oral mucosa; when the gums are also involved, the condition is referred to as gingivostomatitis.
+Herpetic stomatitis is highly contagious and can give rise to fever reaching 40°C, general malaise, and severe pain at the sites of infection.

-In contrast, aphthous stomatitis is not contagious, though it presents similar symptoms.
-The exact cause of this inflammatory condition is not fully understood, but it likely involves a combination of factors and primarily affects young people under twenty.
-Although there is no specific treatment, aphthous stomatitis typically resolves on its own within one to two weeks without leaving lasting effects.
+Unlike herpetic stomatitis, aphthous stomatitis is not contagious, despite presenting with comparable symptoms.
+The specific cause of this inflammatory condition is not yet fully understood, but likely depends on a combination of factors, and primarily affects younger individuals under the age of twenty.
+Although there is no specific treatment, aphthous stomatitis resolves spontaneously within one to two weeks without leaving any lasting effects.

 Even certain types of parasitic fungi can cause stomatitis.
 One example is Candida albicans, whose uncontrolled growth leads to oral candidiasis, or thrush, which is particularly common in very young children but can also affect adults.
 In addition to the classic symptoms mentioned earlier, typical white, milky lesions appear inside the oral cavity.